 I’m using fresh apples from my apple tree, and you can use any apple you like.

-With a juicer you can stick the whole apple inside if you want, it just needs to be small enough to drop inside.
+With an electric juicer, you can stick the whole apple inside if you want, it just needs to be small enough to drop inside.
 I like to at least cut them in half to prevent them from sticking.

-I place a large 8 cup measuring cup in front of my juicer and then cover the top of the juicer spout with some tinfoil.
-Yes, I had a mishap when I first tried the juicer and juice shot out the bowl and went everywhere.
+I place a large 8 cup measuring cup in front of my juicer (you could also use a large bowl) and then cover the top of the juicer spout with some tinfoil.
+Yes, I had a mishap the first time I tried the juicer, and juice shot out the bowl and went everywhere.

 Place some apples in the juicer, place the lid on the top, turn the juicer on, and press lightly on the lid.
 The apples are pulled apart super fast, and the juice dispenses.
 Turn the juicer off, wait until it stops spinning, and then repeat the process until you have all of the juice you want.

 Here’s a glance at what comes out of the juicer.
-It is unfiltered apple cider or apple juice.
+It is unfiltered apple juice or apple cider.
 I place this in a pitcher and keep cold in the refrigerator.
-You can drink it as is or filter it more.
+You can drink it as is or filter it.

 The process is the same with a blender.